 Having a self-custodial Bitcoin Wallet (also called a non-custodial or private wallet) and holding your own Private Keys is the next most important thing to do when it comes to good Bitcoin security.
 This is because whoever holds your private keys has full control over your funds.
 They can steal and spy on them at all times.

-Many who have trusted third parties with their keys such as centralised crypto exchanges that have online wallets have lost all their bitcoin.
-People have even lost their fiat money (USD, Euro etc) by using Fiat Wallets too.
+Many who have trusted third parties with their keys such as centralized crypto exchanges that have online wallets have lost all their bitcoin.
+People have even lost their fiat money (USD, Euro etc) by using Fiat Wallets with these exchanges too.
 Examples include: MtGox, Cryptsy or the most recent FTX and this happens so often we even have a dedicated Crypto Exchange Bankruptcies page!

-If you have funds on a centralised exchange.
+If you have funds on a centralized exchange.
 Get.
 Them.
 Off.
 Now.
 You’ve been warned!

 Even if you don’t have a large amount of funds right now it’s highly recommended to use a secure bitcoin wallet that’s non-custodial to begin with as it not only helps you get used to using them for later, but also gives you a much better look into How Bitcoin Works and what trusted software for it looks like.